Chr031/JElectro/README.md

 ```

 Message propagation will be perform if several instances are not directly connected in order to provide the same kind of service as if they were directly connected.
 They will be able to expose and share object instances as if they were connected.
-Binding, lookup and method execution will be perfomed transparently.
+Binding, lookup and method execution will be performed transparently.
-This is typicaly the case with a client server architecture.
-One server and many clients are connected together but clients don't see directly eachother.
+This is typically the case with a client server architecture.
+One server and many clients are connected together but clients don't see directly each other.

 | j1 | j2 | j3 |
 |:-------:|:-------:|:-------:|